LOVE-BOMBS FROM HELL: The Unenviable Arts of Learning Hatred

 “Yes,” my lofty gaze rains down upon them.
 “Yes, you will,” and you betcha, they’re gosh-darn right.
 This time, I actually do think I’m better than them.
 I wouldn’t have been cast in this role if I hadn’t smoked the pants off every one of them.
 My sweet smile and my Dorothy-pats on the heads snarl, “You can all cram your love-bombs straight down your own throats until you choke on them.
 It might even improve your singing,” and that is a new sensation for me.

 It it is like a furnace in my guts.
-It burns lava and embers through my veins, but yet my chest — that’s still a jagged ball of ice.
+It burns lava and embers through my veins!
+Yet my chest — somehow that’s still a jagged ball of ice.
 So is what shoots from my eyes every time I deign to glance their way.

 My additional consolation: 4) I have now come to understand why my classmates enjoy the taste of hatred so much.
 It is like dark chocolate.
 It is as sweet as it is bitter, and a thousand times better than that milk chocolate Easter bunny that took me two weeks to eat.